-Instruments √or x Comments Interest payable on bank account surplus balances ✓ Since the repeal of Regulation Q, banks have been allowed to pay interest on bank account surplus balances.
-Accounts are available in domestic (USD) and foreign currency.
-Demand deposits ✓ Since the repeal of Regulation Q, banks have been allowed to pay interest on company demand deposits.
-Accounts are available in USD and foreign currency.
-Time deposits ✓ Time deposits are a popular method of short-term investment in the USA, particularly among smaller companies.
-Maturities range from seven days to over a year.
-Companies are subject to a maximum deposit per bank of USD 150,000.
-Certificates of deposit ✓ Certificates of deposit (CDs) are issued by banks with maturities ranging from one week to over a year.
-The most popular maturities are between three and six months.
-Interest is paid at maturity for CDs with maturities under a year.
-The interest rate can be fixed or floating.
-CDs are issued in denominations of USD 100,000 and above.
-There is an active secondary market.
-Treasury (government) bills ✓ Treasury bills (T-bills) are issued by the US Treasury Bureau of the Public Debt via auctions held weekly (for maturities of four, 13 and 26 weeks) and monthly (for maturities of one year).
-T-bills are issued at a discount.
+Instruments ✓ or × Comments Certificates of deposit (continued) ✓ CDs are issued in denominations of USD 100,000 and above. (continueu) There is an active secondary market.
+Treasury (government) bills ✓ Treasury bills (T-bills) are issued by the US Treasury Bureau of the Public Debt via auctions held weekly (for maturities of four, eight, 13 and 26 weeks) and monthly (for maturities of one year). ◆ T-bills are issued at a discount.
 The minimum investment amount is USD 100.
-T-bills are also available to resident companies and individuals through the internet.
+T-bills are also available to resident companies and individuals through the internet (TreasuryDirect.gov).
 State governments and local authorities also issue short-term securities.
-Federal agencies, including Ginnie Mae, Freddie Mac and Fannie Mae, issue mortgage-backed securities.
-There is a highly liquid market for T-bills.
-Commercial paper Companies issue commercial paper (CP) for maturities ranging from overnight to a maximum 270 days.
+Federal agencies, including Ginnie Mae, Freddie Mac and Fannie Mae, issue mortgage-backed securities. • There is a highly liquid market for T-bills.
+Commercial paper ✓ Companies issue commercial paper (CP) for maturities ranging from overnight to a maximum of 270 days.
 Most CP is issued at a discount, although some is interest bearing.
 Each issue usually has a published credit rating.
-The minimum investment amount is typically USD 100,000.
-The USCP market is highly liquid.
+The minimum investment amount is typically USD 100,000. • The USCP market is highly liquid.